Charlotte Personal Injury Lawyer

 In cases where the defendant's behavior was particularly egregious, the court may order an additional type of financial award known as punitive damages.
 Instead of compensating you for an economic or non-economic loss, punitive damages are part of the defendant's punishment, payable to you.

-A knowledgeable personal injury attorney can advise you of which type of damages might be applicable in your case.
+Our Charlotte personal injury lawyer can advise you of which type of damages might be applicable in your matter.
 Contact us today to learn more.